3IE1/SciComp-2019/Materials/deliverable-instructions.md

 ## Overview and Required Deliverables
 Your goal over the next 3 hours (or working remotely) is to achieve the following objectives:
-1. Follow along with Jay to use scripts in [EC_Wx_tools repository](https://github.com/jasonbrodeur/EC_Wx_tools) to download a variety of weather records for two Canadian cities of interest
+1. Follow along with Jay to use scripts in [EC_Wx_tools repository](https://github.com/jasonbrodeur/EC_Wx_tools) to download a variety of weather records for two Canadian cities of interest.
+Full instructions for how to do this is [below](https://github.com/3IE1/SciComp-2019/blob/master/Materials/deliverable-instructions.md#prepare-for-analyses).
 2. After viewing the data, work in a small group (2 or 3) to answer the broad question: **"How does climate differ between two locations in Canada?"** by identifying a number of different figures or analyses that can be produced.
 3. Use [this Google Sheet](https://goo.gl/gUWBrS) to claim a comparison for your group.
 4. Work with your group to create tables and figures that demonstrate your analysis (see instructions below).